 - While driving drunk, you violated a traffic law or drove in a negligent manner, and in doing so, you injured or killed another person.

-- You have three DUIs on your record from within the last ten years.
+- You have three or more prior DUIs on your record from within the last ten years.

-- You received a felony drunk driving conviction within the last ten years.
+- You previously received a felony drunk driving conviction within the last ten years.

-When it comes to an injury or death related to a drunk driving incident, the prosecution must be able to prove that you were intoxicated above the legal drinking limit, that you either drove recklessly or broke a traffic law, and that another person was injured or killed as a result.
+When it comes to an injury or death related to a drunk driving incident, the prosecution must be able to prove that you were 1) intoxicated above the legal drinking limit, 2) that you either drove recklessly or broke a traffic law, and 3) that another person was injured or killed as a result.
 If they cannot prove any one of these factors, they must charge the offense as a misdemeanor.
-Occasionally when this occurs, your Vista drunk driving lawyer may be able to have the charges dropped completely.
+Occasionally when this occurs, your Vista felony DUI lawyer may be able to have the charges dropped completely.

 Creative Commons Image by OfficerGreg